skynav/ttt/README.md

     $ mvn -f ttt-deps install
 </pre>

-This last step installs snapshot copies of `batik`, `findbugs`, and `xmlgraphics-commons` libraries that contain modifications specific to `ttt`.
+This last step installs snapshot copies of `batik`, `fontbox`, and `xmlunit` dependencies that contain modifications specific to `ttt`.

 ## Build and Install